Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

 ``.plot`` will always return two objects: ``fig`` is an instance of :class:`~matplotlib.figure.Figure` which contains figure level attributes and `ax` is an instance of :class:`~matplotlib.axes.Axes` that contains all the elements of the plot.
 These two objects allow to change attributes of the plot after it is created.
-For example if you wanted to make the fontsize of the x-axis a bit bigger and give the figure a nice title and finally save it on the above example, it could be do like this:
+For example, if you want to make the fontsize of the x-axis a bit bigger and give the figure a nice title and finally save it on the above example, it could be do like this: